GST Composition Scheme

 Step 3: By clicking on the New Registration radio button, the new registration page is displayed.

-- Enter the legal business/ entity name as mentioned in the PAN database.
+- Provide a legal business or entity name as mentioned in the PAN database,

-- Enter the PAN of the Proprietor or PAN of your business.
+- After providing the name, enter the PAN of the Proprietor or PAN of the business,

-- Enter the email address and valid mobile number of the Primary Authorized Signatory.
+- Provide the email address and valid mobile number of the Primary Authorized Signatory,

-- An OTP will be sent to you for the verification of your mobile number and email address.
+- An OTP will be sent to the registered for mobile number and email address for the verification process as well as

 - Enter the OTP and captcha given.
 Then click on the Proceed button.